kali121-tech/TarunSecLab-/README.md

 ## Introduction

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am passionate about starting my journey in cybersecurity, with a strong interest in penetration testing (pentesting).
+As someone who is new to the field, I am eager to learn about network security, ethical hacking, vulnerability assessments, and exploit development.
+What excites me the most about cybersecurity is the challenge of thinking like an attacker to identify and fix security weaknesses before they can be exploited.
+I am particularly drawn to ethical hacking because it combines problem-solving, technical skills, and creativity to strengthen digital defenses.

 ## Objective